tinybirdco/DynamoDBExporter/readme.md

 ## Setting Up

 This script is designed to be run as an AWS Lambda function.
 It requires at least one target DynamoDB table, an S3 bucket, and a Tinybird Workspace.

 You will need rights to set IAM permissions in AWS and Admin the Tinybird Workspace if they are not already configured for you.

+You are advised to run the Lambda at least once to test it is writing expected output to your S3 file.
+You can then download that file and import it into Tinybird to create the Datasource with your preferred schema using the schema inference tooling.
+Once you have done this, you can then configure the Lambda to regularly replace the Datasource in Tinybird automatically.

 ### S3 Configuration